Real Estate Agent vs Insurance Agent, who would win the title belt?

-A sales career – a challenging path some might say, as it is filled with hardship and tasks such as cold calling, door knocking, or face-to-face presentations to sell their product or service.
+It is filled full of hardships and mundane tasks such as cold calling, door knocking, or face-to-face presentations to sell their products or services.

-Although, sales is one of life’s most exciting career that everyone should experience in their life.
+At the same time, a sales career is also one of life’s most exciting careers that everyone should experience in their life!

-That said, whenever we speak about a sales career with limitless income opportunities – property and insurance are the ones that usually come to mind.
+That said, whenever the topic of a sales career pops out during our conversations, Property and Insurance are the ones that usually come to mind.

 We are talking about five to six-figure salaries each month, which are usually the earnings of your typical high-earning professionals like pilots, lawyers, and doctors, which requires years of effort to become one.